lucaKnobloch/CS408/README.md

 # Socket Programming

-output of a group project regarding a social media interface.
+It is an Client - Server interaction and is written in C#. <br>
+Developed by a project group to enable the user to have social interactions with other clients. <br>
-The user is able to add/remove friends and send messages seperate to all of the clients as only to friends.
-As well the offline cases will take care of in pending lists.
+The user is able to add/remove online/offline friends.
+The user is able to send messages to all online clients and to all online/offline friends. <br>
+The offline cases will be handled by a pending list.